opentok/Opentok-Java-SDK/sample/Archiving/README.md

 optional properties for the archive.
 The `name` is stored with the archive and can be read later.
 The `hasAudio`, `hasVideo`, and `outputMode` values are read from the request body; these define whether the archive will record audio and video, and whether it will record streams individually or to a single file composed of all streams.

+The `layout` setting is used to set the initial archive layout for a composed archive, to be discussed later in the [Changing Archive Layout](#changing-archive-layout) section.

 In this case, as in the HelloWorld sample app, there is only one session created and it is used here and for the participant view.
 This will trigger the recording to begin.
 The response sent back to the client's XHR request will be the JSON representation of the archive, which is returned from the `toString()` method.
 The client is also listening for the `archiveStarted` event, and uses that event to change the 'Start Archiving' button